Mountain biker who died at Snowmass ID’d as Woody Creek local, kayaking expert

 October 1, 2018

-Dr. Steve Ayers, Pitkin County coroner, said Monday that David Eckardt, 62, was conscious and talking when another biker found him at 1:10 p.m.
-Saturday.
+Dr. Steve Ayers, Pitkin County coroner, said Oct.
+1 that David Eckardt, 62, was conscious and talking when another biker found him at 1:10 p.m.
+Seot.
+29.

 However, when mountain patrol and medical staff arrived about 10 minutes later Eckardt was in full cardiac arrest from trauma and paramedics were not successful in reviving him, Ayers said.